1. Understanding GIS

 Now we have an axis object (my_ax), we draw the data to it with world.plot(ax = my_ax).
 Here we are using the .plot() function of the GeoDataFrame object in our world variable to draw the map.
 Crucially, by setting the ax argument to our my_ax variable - we make it draw onto the axis my_ax, which is contained within our figure (my_fig).

 Finally, we save the figure with the savefig() function that we imported from matplotlib.pyplot.
-If all went to plan, you should create a new file in your week1/out directory called 1.png that looks like this:
+If all went to plan, you should have a new file in your week1/out directory called 1.png that looks like this:

 You can view this in Spyder by selecting the Plots tab in the in upper-right panel, or simply by looking at it in Explorer (Windows) or Finder (Mac).